nonso-uj/hng-task2/README.md

 #### Read a Person (GET /api/:user_id)

-To retrieve details of a person, send a GET request with the `user_id` parameter gotten after creating a person:
+To retrieve details of a person, send a GET request with the `user_id` or `name` parameter gotten after creating a person:

 ```bash
 GET /api/123